Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 </div>

-<p>Figure 5 below shows the node tree of an Indexed Scene Layer whose layer type is 3D Object and whose profile is mesh-pyramid.
-Examining the figure  one observes:</p>
+<p>Figure 5 below shows the node tree of an Indexed Scene Layer whose layer type is 3D Object and whose profile is mesh-pyramids.
+In the figure:</p>
 <ul>
-<li><code>Nodes</code> are in blue, where the hyphenated numbers within the blue boxes represent the identifier or address for each node.</li>
+<li><code>Nodes</code> are in green, where the hyphenated numbers within the blue boxes represent the identifier or address for each node.</li>
 <li>The orange boxes indicate the <code>features</code> explicitly represented within the node, where the numbers within the box represent feature identifiers.</li>
 <li>Each node has associated geometry, texture and attribute resources that compactly store the <code>geometries</code>, <code>attributes</code> and <code>textures</code> of all of the features explicitly represented by the node, as typed arrays and texture atlases.</li>
 <li>The turquoise boxes show the <code>geometry</code> resource associated with each node.
 Each geometry resource is an array of geometries.
-The same resource also stores the mesh-segmentation information, where each individual features' range of triangles (faceRanges) is indexed along with the feature identifier (the values in the orange boxes) in a compact form similar to a run length encoding.</li>
+The same resource also stores the mesh-segmentation information, where each individual features' range of triangles is stored along with the feature identifier (the values in the orange boxes) in a compact form similar to a run length encoding.</li>
-<li>Though for clarity, both attribute and texture resources are omitted from the figure deliberately, it is worth noting that the attribute of all features of a given node are also stored following a similar storage model as the <code>attribute</code> resource of the node.</li>
+<li>Though both attribute and texture resources are omitted from the figure for clarity, it is worth noting that the attribute of all features of a given node are also stored as <code>attribute</code> resource of the node, following a similar storage model.</li>
 <li>Each node contains explicit references (the green lines) to the child nodes below it in the bounding volume hierarchy.
 Each node logically covers all of the features covered by the nodes in its sub-tree, though only some of them may be explicitly represented within the node.
 Applications make the decision (based on the nodes LoD Selection Metrics) on using the representation within the node versus descending to more detailed nodes. </li>
 <li>The figure also illustrates the case where feature "6" has been generalized away at the lower level of detail node (node "3") and is intentionally no longer explicitly represented within its payload.</li>
 </ul>
 </p>
 <div>
 <img src="images/figure-03.png" title="Example Nodes in Mesh Pyramid" alt="Example Nodes in Mesh Pyramid">
 <p><em>Figure 5: Example Nodes in a Mesh Pyramid.
 Orange boxes represent features stored explicitly within the node, the numbers represent feature identifiers.
 Turquoise boxes represent the geometry instances associated with each node – each geometry instance is an aggregate geometry (a geometry collection) that covers all the features in the node.
-Blue boxes represent the node, the hyphenated numbers represent node ids as string based treekeys.</em></p>
+Blue boxes represent the nodes, the hyphenated numbers represent node ids as string based treekeys.</em></p>
 </div>